Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 <!-- Add graphic and/o code samples -->

 2. Briefly share with each other any other tips on how to use built-in Xcode features to work more efficiently.
-Ideas might include:
+Ideas could include:
 - how to navigate around your code
 - how to debug behaviors in your own code (i.e., using p or po, print statements, etc.)